Meet Councilmember Sheng Thao

 Sheng is City Hall’s leader on wildfire prevention.She’s led on the undergrounding of utilities in high-risk areas, expanded our budget for clearing highly flammable vegetation, and she’s working to establish a regional wildfire prevention strategy with other local governments.

 A noted budget expert, Sheng’s colleagues often turn to her for fiscal guidance.She’s helped double the budget for street paving, led major investments in parks across the city, and authored a budget deal to save Chabot Space and Science Center, so Oaklanders from every neighborhood have a place to learn and explore.

 In each role she takes on, Sheng’s colleagues elevate her into leadership positions.
 She’s currently Council President Pro Tem and chairs the Rules and Legislation Committee.
 Sheng received the 2021 Powerful Women of the Bay Award for her work on behalf of Oakland’s diverse neighborhoods, and has been honored by the Alameda Labor Council for her record of delivering for working families.
 Sheng is also President of the League of California Cities API Caucus, and has served on boards for the Redwood Heights Association and Oakland Asian Cultural Center.

-Sheng lives near Joaquin Miller Park with her partner, Andre, her 14-year old son, Ben and Andre’s 7-year old daughter, Brooklyn.
-Ben attends public school and is an incredible musician.
+Sheng lives near Joaquin Miller Park with her partner, Andre, their 15-year old son, Ben and 8-year old daughter, Brooklyn.
 Sheng is one of only two renters on the Oakland City Council.